Aeroluna/LunaCoopMod/README.md

 - Increased Destroyer supply cost from 3 to 6.
 - Increased Destroyer price from 125/75 to 250/150.
 - Increased Destroyer bounce damage by 1 for each charge level.
-- Changed Protoss Air Weapons upgrades to affect Destroyer bounce damage (+0.333).
+- Buffed Protoss Air Weapons upgrades to affect Destroyer bounce damage (+0.333).
 - Reworked Destroyer attacks to ignore armor.
 - Reworked Level 13 Burning Skies perk.
   - No longer increases the amount of Destroyers spawned.